 What You Will Need:

-- 1 ribbon rose in your choice of color
+- One ribbon rose in your choice of color.

-- Pull each end of thread to gather the lace into a circle round.
+- Pull each end of the thread to gather the lace into a round circle.
 Tie the thread and knot.

 - Add a dab of hot glue to secure.